abdelrahmaan/English-Emotions-detection/README.md

 3- Emotions dataset for NLP.

-After that, I found the data is unplanned, so i made a data augmentation for minority labels by `DistalBERT` word embedding.
+After that, I found the data is unblanced, so i made a data augmentation for minority labels by `DistalBERT` word embedding.

 Afterward doing text preprocessing like removing emojis, removing links, removing mentions, removing hashtags, removing Punctuations,